pgMemento/pgMemento/README.md

 for PostgreSQL.

 However, here are some plans I have for the near future:
-* Adopt the newest JSONB features
+* Adopt the newest JSONB features introduced in PostgreSQL v9.5
 * Do more benchmarking
 * Table partitioning strategy for row_log table (maybe [pg_pathman](https://github.com/postgrespro/pg_pathman) can help)
-* Catch changes on DDL level (ALTER TABLE) by using event triggers and have a better way to manage table templates (e.g. by using metadata tables for pkeys, fkeys, indexes, sequences, columns)
+* Have log tables for primary keys, constraints, indexes etc.
 * Have a view to store metadata of additional created schemas for former table / database states.
 * Better protection for log tables?